Chat with us, powered by LiveChat

 Methods for Transporting Items to Hawaii

-• Container Shipping: The priciest option on the list, estimated at $1,500-$2,500.
-This option provides a private container for your car, offering peak security during shipping.
-It’s like reserving a private suite for your car on its sea voyage to Hawaii.
-Your car is carefully loaded into a container safeguarded from the elements and other potential risks.
-Despite being the priceiest, the peace of mind it offers makes it a frequently chosen method for car shipping to Hawaii.
+• Container Shipping: This one is the most expensive option on the list, estimated at $5,000-$10,000+.
+This option provides a private container for your stuff, offering peak security during shipping.
+Your belongings including your car are carefully loaded into a container safeguarded from the elements and other potential risks.
+Despite being the priciest, the peace of mind it offers makes it a frequently chosen method for car shipping to Hawaii.

 • Shared Container Shipping: This strikes a balance between price and security.
-Typically costing between $900-$1,200, this method involves sharing a container with other cars.
-It’s a communal yet secure hauling method, like sharing a cab with strangers.
-One minor drawback is that it takes longer for your car to arrive due to the logistics of coordinating with multiple cars.
+Typically costing between $2,000-$7,000, this method involves sharing a container with other people’s stuff.
+Though your stuff won’t be mixed with someone else’s items, it’ll be packed and stored in its own corner, it’ll still be like sharing a cab with strangers.
+The risk of losing your stuff to someone else like those luggage mishaps at the airport is also there but quite uncommon.
+One minor drawback is that it takes longer for your stuff to arrive due to the logistics of coordinating with multiple people.

-However, if you’re contemplating shipping something smaller to Hawaii, there are a few other options.
-One such method is Air freight.
+However, if you’re contemplating shipping something smaller to Hawaii, there’s another option.
+Air freight.
 It’s the fastest option but also the most expensive.
 For instance, shipping a 2lb package can cost approximately $60 via air freight.
 It’s the equivalent of buying a first-class ticket for your package - fast, convenient, but pricey.
+However, 91% of goods imported into Hawaii come through maritime routes so you’ll be fine with RoRo shipping.

 Hauling methodEstimated Cost